 The DfE's whole-school framework, developed in collaboration with Public Health England, identifies eight core principles that schools should embed.
 These are not eight separate projects.
 They are interconnected aspects of school culture that reinforce each other.
 A school with strong leadership commitment and a clear mental health lead will find it easier to build staff confidence and parental engagement; a school with no senior champion will struggle to sustain any of the others.

 One concrete step that many schools underuse is appointing a designated senior mental health lead (SMHL).
 Since 2021, DfE has funded training for SMHLs in England, with grants available for schools to send a senior leader on an approved training course.
 The SMHL role is to coordinate the school's approach, not to become the school counsellor.
-If your school's mental health lead is spending the majority of their time talking directly with distressed pupils rather than building systems, that role has been misunderstood.
+If your school's mental health lead is spending the majority of their time talking directly with distressed learners rather than building systems, that role has been misunderstood.
 The lead's primary job is to ensure that the right support exists at every tier and that staff know how to access it.

-Identifying Pupils with SEMH Needs
+Identifying Learners with SEMH Needs

 Social, emotional and mental health (SEMH) needs are one of the four categories of special educational need recognised under the SEND Code of Practice 2015.
-Pupils with SEMH needs may present in very different ways.
-Some are disruptive and difficult to manage in class.
+Learners with SEMH needs may present in very different ways.
+Some are challenging and difficult to manage in class.
 Others are quiet, compliant, and invisible to busy teachers.
 Both presentations carry the same risk if the underlying need goes unaddressed.
 The DfE's SEMH teacher's guide provides a structured overview of how these needs manifest across different ages and settings.

 Screening tools are a useful first step for schools that want a more systematic approach to identification.
 The Strengths and Difficulties Questionnaire (SDQ), developed by Robert Goodman, is free to use and validated for children aged 4 to 17.
-It takes approximately five minutes to complete and can be filled in by teachers, parents, or (for older pupils) the young person themselves.
+It takes approximately five minutes to complete and can be filled in by teachers, parents, or (for older learners) the young person themselves.
 Green et al. (2005) used the SDQ in the ONS survey of children's mental health across Great Britain, one of the largest epidemiological studies of its kind, and it remains the benchmark screening tool for school populations in the UK.

 Day-to-day identification does not require a formal screening tool.
-It requires teachers who know their pupils well enough to notice change.
-A pupil who stops handing in homework, who loses weight, who falls out with their friendship group, or who starts arriving late to lessons every day is showing you something.
+It requires teachers who know their learners well enough to notice change.
+A learner who stops handing in homework, who loses weight, who falls out with their friendship group, or who starts arriving late to lessons every day is showing you something.
 Your job is not to diagnose but to document and refer.
 Keep a brief written note of what you observe and when, and pass it to your SENCO or pastoral lead.
 That record may be the difference between early intervention and a crisis six months later.
-If you suspect a pupil has additional learning needs alongside their mental health difficulties, the guidance on special educational needs sets out the formal identification process in detail.
+If you suspect a learner has additional learning needs alongside their mental health difficulties, the guidance on special educational needs sets out the formal identification process in detail.

 Creating a Trauma-Informed Classroom